MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-D-Miscellaneous-Excise-Taxes/part-54-Pension-Excise-Taxes/section-54.9831-1.md

 ##### § 54.9831-1 Special rules relating to group health plans. #####

-Link to an amendment published at 84 FR 28999, June 20, 2019.

-(a) *Group health plan* - (1) *Defined.* A group health plan means a plan (including a self-insured plan) of, or contributed to by, an employer (including a self-employed person) or employee organization to provide health care (directly or otherwise) to the employees, former employees, the employer, others associated or formerly associated with the employer in a business relationship, or their families.
+(a) *Group health plan*—(1) *Defined.* A group health plan means a plan (including a self-insured plan) of, or contributed to by, an employer (including a self-employed person) or employee organization to provide health care (directly or otherwise) to the employees, former employees, the employer, others associated or formerly associated with the employer in a business relationship, or their families.

 (2) *Determination of number of plans.* [Reserved]